ljufa/rsplayer/docs/architecture.md

   root) for a start offset and arms `skip_to_time` with it.
 This is how a half-heard episode continues from any entry path (play button, next/prev, queue click) without the player knowing what a podcast is.
+- **Failures**: only HTTP sources are retried, 3 times with 1/2/4 s backoff and one "reconnecting" notification per outage; the retry resumes at the position reached (`PlaybackContext::position_secs`, ignored by non-seekable radio), and a stream that played 30 s before failing gets a fresh set of retries.
+A song that still fails is skipped with a notification. `OutputUnavailable` (device missing, busy or rejecting the format) is never retried or skipped: it stops playback with `ERROR`, as do 3 failed songs in a row.
 - **Sample-format negotiation**: the device is opened at the source rate if it supports it, otherwise the resampler targets an integer multiple (cleanest ratio) or the closest supported rate; retry ladders handle